AllanCameron/PDFR/CONTRIBUTING.md

 ## Formatting
-Indentation is in [Allman style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style).
-Yes it wastes vertical space, but I just find it more readable
+- Indentation is in [Allman style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style).
+Yes it wastes vertical space, but I just find it more readable.
-Indentation is with two spaces
+- Indentation is with two spaces.
-No tabs allowed
+- No tabs allowed.
-The maximum line width is 80 characters.
+- The maximum line width is 80 characters.
 No exceptions.